OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 The third phase involves waiting for the blue Deployment resource to be ready.

 Octopus executes the command `kubectl rollout status "deployment/blue-deployment-name"`, which will wait until the newly created blue Deployment resource is ready.
-For a Deployment resource to be considered ready, it must have been successfully created, and any Container resource [Readiness Probes](http://g.octopushq.com/KubernetesProbes) must have successfully completed.
+For a Deployment resource to be considered ready, it must have been successfully created, and any Container resource [readiness probes](http://g.octopushq.com/KubernetesProbes) must have successfully completed.

 :::hint
 The [progression deadline](#progression-deadline) field can be used to limit how long Kubernetes will wait for a deployment to be successful.
 :::

 If the Deployment resource was successfully created, we move to phase 4.
-If the Deployment resource was not successfully created, the deployment process stops with an error, and leaves the service pointing to the green Deployment resource.
+If the Deployment resource was not successfully created, the deployment process stops with an error and leaves the service pointing to the green Deployment resource.

 ![Phase 3](phase3.svg)